meltano/sdk/docs/implementation/state.md

 ### Partitioned State Example

-In this hypothetical example, our upstream Orders API requies `Store ID` as input, and as a result we have partitioned the `orders` stream into two partitions: one for store ID `1` and one for store ID `2`.
+In this hypothetical example, our upstream Orders API requires `Store ID` as input, and as a result we have partitioned the `orders` stream into two partitions: one for store ID `1` and one for store ID `2`.
 Splitting into two partitions allows us to automatically track separate bookmarks for each store, ensuring that we always have proper incremental replication key values for each one.

-Note that in this example, we have a different `replication_key_value` for each partition and each paritition's state contains a unique `context` object to distinguish it from the others.
+Note that in this example, we have a different `replication_key_value` for each partition and each partition's state contains a unique `context` object to distinguish it from the others.

 ```json